kmhcreative/zappbar/README.md

 * Zappbar buttons are not functional when shown in Theme "Customize" interface.

 ## Changelog

+Version 0.2.9
+* Fixed bug with Mastodon self-verification code which asked for your ID but actually required URL.
+Now you can enter either.

 Version 0.2.8
 * Added Tumblr to Social Sharing options.